jonkeegan/cassini-tools/README.md

 ### Install node dependecies

 Have npm install the node dependencies you need for this tool.
 In the terminal, navigate to the directory that holds this repo.
+Then type:
 ``` npm install```

 ### Configure process_coiss.js